• Recipes

 This ornamental cultivar can be identified by its thicker rind, which usually sports a greenish-yellow striping - not just random spots, but is striped.

 Variegated Pink Lemons are a unique cultivar of the lemon tree that can bring interesting color and flavor to any garden.
-These special lemons have a light pinkish-red skin with bright yellow stripes, which gives them an eye-catching appearance that captures attention wherever they’re grown.
+These special lemons have light pinkish-red skin with bright yellow stripes, which gives them an eye-catching appearance that captures attention wherever they're grown.

 They are available in early summer, about 2-3 months after flowering, until late fall.
 They're ready to harvest when the fruit is deep pink, firm, plump, and symmetrical.